 Well, it’s time to boot this kraut:

 As you can see, the title screen is a pixelated reproduction of the second cover and actually, I think it looks better than the cover itself.
-Then you get to the main menu where it shows your rank in the corner and some options available.
+Then you get to the main menu where it shows some options available and your rank in the corner.

-According to the manual, you’re an unnamed Allied soldier that was captured by the Nazis during WWII and taken to Castle Wolfenstein’s dungeons to be interrogated.
+According to the manual, you’re an unnamed Allied soldier that was captured by the Nazis during WWII and taken to the dungeons of the eponymous Castle Wolfenstein to be interrogated.
 There, a dying prisoner gives you a pistol with ten bullets in it and you’re able to escape your cell.
 The game starts just outside the cell, near some stairs to the next floor.
-You have two objectives: the first is obviously to escape the castle and the second, is to recover the Nazi war plans somewhere inside the castle.
+You have two objectives: the first is to obviously escape the castle and the second is to recover the Nazi war plans hidden somewhere inside the castle.

 You can either avoid the soldiers, shoot them or run towards them with your gun pointed to them, to which they’ll surrender (by holding their hands up).
 If a soldier surrenders or is killed, you can search them for ammo, vests or keys.
 You automatically take the vests and keys, but you can only take the bullets if you happen to have less bullets than him.
 Afterwards, you can shoot him, which is recommended because the moment you stop pointing your gun at him, he’ll try to capture you.
 If any soldier touches you, you’ll be captured but you can also be killed if obviously shot by them.
 Whether you’re captured or killed, you’ll return to first screen, however any soldiers you’ll killed and every chest you’ve opened so far, will remain so.